tapstream/tapstream-sdk/docs/docs.md

     <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />
     <uses-permission android:name="android.permission.READ_PHONE_STATE" />

-If you wish to avoid requesting the ACCESS_WIFI_STATE and READ_PHONE_STATE permissions, you will need to opt out of collecting the wifi mac address and device id.
-More information on this can be found in the [Collecting hardware identifiers](#collecting-hardware-identifiers) section.

 {% elif platform == 'ios' or platform == 'mac' %}

 * Extract the SDK zip file.